iterative/dvc.org/static/docs/commands-reference/remote/list.md

 ## Description

-Reads DVC configuration files and prints the list of available remotes.
-Including names and URLs.
+Reads DVC configuration files and prints the list of available remotes, including names and URLs.

 ## Options